LoreBao/Click-Game-Project/static/README.md

 - Grandma
-    - Action: every 25s a grandma will appear and catch Jerrys in a certain square range, after 25s, if there is no other grandmas, rest 25s.
+    - Action: every 25s a grandma will appear and catch Jerrys in a certain square range,

     - Price: Ascending *2